AlaskaAirlines/auro-banner/demo/demo.md

 ## Overlay with Custom Background Color

-The following example illustrates `<auro-banner>` custom element using the `overlay` slot.
-You'll need to include the boolean `overlay` to display the overlay.
-This fixes an icon to the bottom of the banner.
+The following example illustrates the `<auro-banner>` custom element using the `overlay` slot and the `overlayBg` attribute to alter the background color of the overlay.

 <div class="exampleWrapper">
   <auro-banner